Jeff Wayne: The War of the Worlds

 In 1978, Jeff Wayne's Musical Version of The War of the Worlds was released, achieving international success.
 Wayne's two-disc composition sold millions of copies around the world and was the 40th best selling album of all time in the UK by 2009.
-It included worldwide hit singles: "The Eve of the War" and "Forever Autumn", both sung by Justin Hayward, and included narration throughout by Richard Burton.
+It included worldwide hit singles "The Eve of the War" and "Forever Autumn", both sung by Justin Hayward, and included narration throughout by Richard Burton.
 It won two Ivor Novello Awards and The Best Recording in Science Fiction and Fantasy (the judges included Steven Spielberg, George Lucas, and Alfred Hitchcock).
 "The Eve of the War" was used by the offshore radio station Radio Delmare as its theme tune.
-The album was re-released on SACD in 2005 audio CD; five tracks were remastered and placed on the second disc (mostly without Wayne's input).
+The album was re-released on Super Audio CD in 2005; five tracks were remastered and placed on the second disc (mostly without Wayne's input).
 A Limited Edition 7-disc Collector's Edition CD and DVD box set, which included remixes, outtakes, and documentary, was issued in 2005.

 Wayne announced a new Musical Version of The War of the Worlds album to be released in June 2012 titled Jeff Wayne's Musical Version of The War of the Worlds – The New Generation.
 The album was released in November 2012.